Was thinking of panel for complaints against officials, especially police: CJI | english.lokmat.com

 "I was at one time thinking of creating a standing committee to examine atrocities and complaints against bureaucrats, particularly police officers, headed by the Chief Justice of the high court..
 I want to reserve that..
 Don't want to do now," he said.

-A bench also comprising Justices Surya Kant and Hima Kohli was hearing a plea filed by suspended Additional Director General of Police of Chhattisgarh Gurjinder Pal Singh seeking protection from arrest in criminal cases - sedition, extortion, and owning disproportionate assets - against him.
+The bench, also comprising Justices Surya Kant and Hima Kohli, was hearing a plea filed by Chhattisgarh's suspended Additional Director General of Police, Gurjinder Pal Singh seeking protection from arrest in criminal cases of sedition, extortion, and owning disproportionate assets against him.

+The top court declined to grant protection to suspended to Singh in a case filed against him under the Prevention of Corruption Act.
+However, it granted him protection in two other criminal cases - sedition and extortion.

+The bench said it did not wish to get into merits of the special leave petitions filed challenging FIRs filed for offences of sedition and extortion, and asked the high court to decide both pending cases in eight weeks.
+In the corruption case, the bench, while dismissing the plea, has left it open for the petitioner to avail the remedies available under law.

 On September 27, the top court told Singh's counsel that his client cannot take protection from arrest in every case, and pointed out that things take a wrong turn when people start extracting money, as they were close to the government.